Form and Pedagogy

 The Design of the University City in Latin America

-This book examines the design and legacy of the principal Latin American campuses built in the past 60 years.
+Form+Pedagogy is an atlas that documents the spatial legacy of the principal Latin American university-cities built in the past 60 years.